 1. House Flipping - Know What it Actually Means

 Hold your horses.
 Before you get started, make sure you understand the game and the rules.
-Have a bird's eyes view on the bigger picture, and understand what you're signing up for.
+Have a bird's eye view of the bigger picture, and understand what you're signing up for.

 First, this is NOT a get-rich-quick lane.
 Flipping houses takes effort, resources, and time.

-Afterward, you'll do your homework and due diligence before applying for your financing. (unless you actually pay cash and take ownership of the house which will appear on the chain of ownership and has tax repercussions).
+Afterward, you'll do your homework and due diligence before applying for your financing. (unless you actually pay cash and take ownership of the house, which will appear on the chain of ownership and have tax repercussions).

 This is the part where most Real Estate Reality TV shows get you excited.